Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications

 Genotyping and quantification of pathogens:

-Melting curve analysis, dissociation curve analysis and Ct value analysis help in investigating the severity of the infection.
+Melting curve or dissociation curve analysis and Ct value analysis help in investigating the severity of the infection.
 The most recent examples are the detection and quantification of COVID-19 coronavirus and H1N1 swine flu.

 Moreover, the qPCR is applicable in the Identification, characterization, genotyping and quantification of an infectious pathogen.